SAMMiCA/RODSNet/README.md

 For fast inference, evaluation is run without saving the intermediate results.
 (To save any results, add `--save_val_results` option.
 The output results will then be saved in `$RODSNet/run/[dataset]/[checkname]/experiment_0/results` folder.)

 #### Sample Inference Test
+You can test our pre-trained RODSNet-2x performances without downloading huge datasets using the below commands.
+The results will be saved in `samples/results' folder.

 ```shell
 python sample_test.py --gpu_id 0 \